 Lines? →This is not an ISO Standard term.
 Acuity charts are typically arranged in lines, with equal optotype grade along a line.
 Following ISO the lines should have equidistant progressive acuity grades with 0.1 LogMAR increments.
 Then 1 Line is equivalent to 0.1 LogMAR.

-“Letter Score”? →This usually refers to the count of letters read (see previous item).
-Its absolute value is not well defined, as it depends on where you start counting, which depends on the exact type of chart, AND the distance.
-I avoid Letters or Letter Scores, they are needless additions since all can be expressed in LogMAR.
-You can still count letters on the last line read, should you wish for a (seemingly) higher resolution, on whichever chart you use (with a sensible progression and 5 optotypes per line), and calculate “0.02 LogMAR” per letter.
+“Letter Score”? →This refers to the count of letters read (see previous item).
+Its absolute value is not well defined, as it depends on the distance.
+I avoid Letters or Letter Scores, they are needless additions since everything can be expressed in LogMAR.
+You can still count letters on the last line read, should you wish for a (slightly) higher resolution, on whichever chart you use (with a sensible progression and 5 optotypes per line), and calculate “0.02 LogMAR” per letter.
+[There also exists a slightly different Letter Score, where errors before the threshold line also omitted from counting.]
+To convert from Letter Score to LogMAR with a standard ETDRS chart (Ferris et al. 1982) at a distance of 4 m this formula applies: LogMAR = 1.1 – 0.02 · (number of letters correctly identified).

 “ETDRS”? →ETDRS is not a VA unit; ETDRS charts use LogMAR.